I might have come close to breaking that string a couple of shows ago.

 It's a good guy today.

-And I hope people think about that a little bit when you know the war is hard.
+And I hope people think about that a little bit when, you know, the war is hard.

-It's taken five years, toughen up, man.
+It's taken five years.

 It's a long struggle, and we're at war against people who don't mind fighting us for five centuries.